Want to walk amongst ancient Egyptian statues? Or stare into iconic original paintings by Van Gogh and Picasso to ponder how or why they were painted?

 For additional details about parking and transportation, check the museum’s page on the topic.

 Museum of Fine Arts, Houston’s Destinations in River Oaks

 Main Campus of the Museum of Fine Arts, Houston

 - Location: 1001 Bissonnet, Houston, Texas 77005

-- Closed Monday, except Monday holidays, and on Thanksgiving Day and Christmas Day
+- Closed Mondays (except Monday holidays like Memorial Day and Labor Day) and on Thanksgiving Day and Christmas Day